-The Federal Circuit Court of Australia has held that an accounting firm was accessorially liable for underpayment of its client's employees.
-The accounting firm now faces penalties of up to \$54,000 per contravention for seven breaches of the Fair Work Act.
+The accounting firm was penalised \$53,880 after the Federal Circuit Court of Australia held that the firm was accessorially liable for underpayment of its client's employees.

 Background

 The Fair Work Ombudsman (FWO) commenced underpayment proceedings against the employer and the accounting firm it had engaged to provide payroll and bookkeeping services.
 The FWO submitted that the accounting firm was involved in the underpayments and was accessorially liable under section 550 of the Fair Work Act.